Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

 ## How to run the sample

-To run this sample and verify that files are downloaded from primary storage:
+To run this sample and verify that files are downloaded from primary storage , we are going to:

 1. Launch the sample from the console window by running `node index.js`.